ruizheliUOA/ARC_JSD/README.md

 ## Citation
-If you use ARC-JSD in your research, please cite our paper:
+If you think ARC-JSD is helpful for your research, please cite our paper:

 ```bibtex
 @article{li2025attributing,